sashinpivotal/cnd-instructor-lab-notes/README.md

    - Recommend to select `Display value in build log` when creating an environment variable

-- Travis supports running the job a specific branch by specifying it in the .travis.yml
+- Travis supports running the job a specific branch by specifying it in the `.travis.yml` file

   ```
   on: